From businesswomen having panic

-attacks because of overload to students feeling blue about not having a date on Valentine’s Day—and those in between—women seemed to be walking into a dark place shielding themselves from the light of possibilities.
-My mantra this week came not from our work at the psychiatry
+attacks because of overload to students feeling blue about not having a love — and those in between—women can find themselves walking into a dark place shielding themselves from the light of possibilities.
+When that happens my mantra often comes not from our work at the psychiatry

 , page 51 to be exact.
 Sometimes we need simplicity.